r10r/libcx/README.md

 * A whole project make only needs to interpret a single Makefile (build the DAG once)
 * Do full project builds to spot errors/dependencies early

+### Tests

+* Test includes should be relative to BASE_DIR ?
+* Include test includes / sources in every module ?

 ### Debugging

 	$(warning $(D))